 MSU’s research comprises a new data collection in a growing stack of data-driven retention knowledge.
 Retention is a hot topic in education, as schools seek to raise their graduation rates (remember, only ~60% of all first-time, bachelor’s-degree-seeking students graduate within six years from the instutition at which they first enrolled).
 In fact, the Education Policy Institute just released a new paper on retention and will host a retention summit in late September/early October in San Antonio, Texas (College Parents of America authored two presentations for the conference).

-Our research team, familiar with giant stacks of retention research, found the the conclusions of Dr. Pivarnik and Samantha Danbert to be quite in keeping with what we know about rentention.
-Campus engagement, which includes membership in organizations and participation in campus activities, are known to be moderate predictors for college persitence.
+Our research team, familiar with giant stacks of retention research, found the conclusions of Dr. Pivarnik and Samantha Danbert to be quite in keeping with what we know about retention.
+Campus engagement, which includes membership in organizations and participation in campus activities, are known to be moderate predictors for college persistence.
 (See: this NCES collection of retention research and this ACT.org paper).
 Furthermore, campus engagement can increase GPAs, even when controlling for various academic skill predictors.
 As said in this 2011 Purdue study, “engaged students’ average GPA exceeds the average GPA for all students at every SAT level.”